lgulliver/CarsUnlimited/README.md

 - Jaeger for Open Telemetry (see: [Configuring Telemetry](/docs/ConfiguringTelemetry.md))

+**NOTE:** Jaeger is currently only used locally and in docker compose, but telemetry is configured to output to console by default.

 # Open API

 Open API is enabled on all services with the exception of the Purchase API at this time.